JorjaFox/library/content/posts/faq/jorja.md

 ### What movies and TV shows has she been in?

-Jorja Fox most recently starred in the CBS drama _CSI_.
-For more information, please check her filmography.
+Jorja Fox most recently starred in the CBS drama _CSI: Crime Scene Investigation_.
+For more information, please check her [filmography](/library/filmography/).

-### Is Jorja Fox gay, bisexual or straight?

-I don't know, and until Jorja herself states her sexuality, it's not a topic open for discussion.
-Please respect her privacy as much as you value your own.

-### Is Jorja Fox single?
+### Is she single?
 Is she dating?

-In 2001, Jorja told USA Today she was seeing someone: "Involved, but not married.
-I'm not allowed to talk about it at all.
-I've been sworn to secrecy -- the whole theory that it's more special.
-I'm very happy and living under a shroud until further notice."

-However in a 2003 interview with People Magazine, she was reported as being single, and that was why she took her brother to the Emmys that year.
+She was dating someone back in 2001, however as of 2003 they'd broken up.
+Historically Jorja has been very protective of her personal life, and we respect that.

+### What's her sexuality?

+Jorja has not publicly stated her sexuality.

-### Is Jorja Fox pregnant?
+### Is/Was she pregnant?

 No. Regardless of what you read online elsewhere and hear in rumors, she is not, and has never been, pregnant.

 ### Does Jorja have any children?
-Does she want any?

 Jorja has no children, but she has cats and dogs.
-I don't know if she wants any children (though she did mention it when talking about why she left _CSI_).

-### Is Jorja Fox a smoker?
+### Is she a smoker?

 Yes and no. She has smoked, and has tried to quit many times.
 As of February 2010, she still smoked.

 ### Is she a vegetarian?

-Jorja Fox became a vegetarian at the age of 19, sometime around her modelling days, and discovered PETA in New York City at about the same time.
+Jorja became a vegetarian at the age of 19, sometime around her modelling days, and discovered PETA in New York City at about the same time.
 Jorja told the PETA spokesperson that she took part in a few protests, and enjoyed their "confrontational" attitude.
 She describes herself as an aspiring vegan.

-### What political party is Jorja affiliated with?
+### What political party is she affiliated with?

 Emphatically not Republican.
 She's done work with Libertarians and Democrats, but most recently she attended the 2008 Democratic National Convention and supported Barak Obama.

 ### Does she wear corrective lenses?

-Jorja wore glasses in a Support SAG PSA in 2008, and in bonus material on _CSI_ DVDs, she wore glasses while re-doing lines in a recording studio.
+Jorja wore glasses in a Support SAG PSA in 2008, and in bonus material on _CSI: Crime Scene Investigation_ DVDs, she wore glasses while re-doing lines in a recording studio.
 It's likely she just needs reading lenses.

 ### Does she have any tattoos?

 Yes.
-She has a flower on her left ankle (seen in the _CSI_ season five episode 4x4 and in various award show and charity photographs).
+She has a flower on her left ankle (seen in the _CSI: Crime Scene Investigation_ season five episode 4x4 and in various award show and charity photographs).

 A temporary/henna tattoo was spotted on "The Early Show" for April 28, 2006.
 On that show, she had what looked like a stylized turtle tattoo high up on her right shoulder.
 This has not been seen since.